puganinithepug/Morgan-Stanley-Athena-Paths/README.md

 ## Shield of Athena

 This repository contains the frontend (React + TailwindCSS) and the backend (FastAPI) for the Athena Paths project.
 The backend uses CSV files as its data source.
-There is also an added wrapping layer of IaC, see Use-IaC for instructions.
+There is also an added wrapping layer of IaC, which was not originally part of the hakathon deliverable (see "Use IaC" for instructions).

 ---